-There will always be artists who are driven to recreate the visions that dance in their heads; visions so fantastic that only animation can express their stories.
-By combining a complex arrangement of images, timing, and sound, animation fuses motion and character in a way no other medium can.
+There will always be artists who are driven to recreate the visions that dance in their heads; visions so fantastic that only animation and visual effects can express their stories.
+By combining a complex arrangement of images, timing, and sound, animation and visual effects fuse motion, characters, and environments in a way no other medium can.
 It can awaken surreal worlds or focus on small, emotional moments.
 It can be humorous or provide incisive political commentary.
-Previously relegated to the arena of children's entertainment, animation is now part of our visual cultural language: on streaming platforms and in mobile applications, in games, visual effects, TV shows, documentaries, commercials, motion pictures, and VR.
+Previously relegated to the arena of children's entertainment, animation and visual effects are now part of our visual cultural language: on streaming platforms and in mobile applications; in games, TV shows, documentaries, commercials, motion pictures, and VR.
 The same guiding principles that made Mickey Mouse dance can make Spider-Man fly, Kubo encounter magical spirits, or Elsa search for the source of her powers.
-From Bambi to Toy Story, from Bugs Bunny to Klaus, animation is a medium for all ages, enabling creative dreamers to tell their particular stories.
+From Bambi to Toy Story, from A Trip to the Moon to Hugo, animation and visual effects are art forms for all ages, enabling creative dreamers to tell their particular stories.

-Our mission in the Animation program is to deepen each student's understanding and appreciation of the art and craft of animation through skill building and the active creation of projects.
+Our focus in the Animation program is to deepen each student's understanding and appreciation of the art and craft of animation and visual effects through skill-building and the active creation of projects.
 The animation curriculum is structured to challenge each student to achieve these goals:

-- Discover their creative voices through the production of personal, animated projects; - Cultivate the use of visual language as an artist and creator of time-based media applicable to film, broadcast, streaming platforms, wearable tech, motion graphics, architectural and medical visualization, VR/AR, post-production and gaming platforms; - Focus skills for entry into the animation and visual effects professions while simultaneously experimenting with a broad range of techniques and styles; - Develop critical thinking skills through the study of the history of animation, art, and film, as well as through analysis and critique of student work; - Develop citizenship as professional artists with an understanding of the ethical and legal standards of the industry and the culture in which they create.
+- Discover their creative voices through the production of personal, animated projects; - Cultivate the use of visual language as an artist and creator of time-based media applicable to film, broadcast, streaming platforms, wearable tech, motion graphics, architectural and medical visualization, VR/AR, post-production, and gaming platforms; - Focus skills for entry into the animation and visual effects professions while simultaneously experimenting with a broad range of techniques and styles;

+- Develop critical-thinking skills through the study of the history of animation and visual effects, art, and film, as well as through analysis and critique of student work; - Develop citizenship as professional artists with an understanding of the ethical and legal standards of the industry and the culture in which they create.